vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 max: 1500
 name: Room Co2 sensor
 ```

-### Dashboard Graphic
+### Dashboard Line Graphic

-To show the history of the last x hours you can use the card.
+To show the history of the last X hours you can use the card.

 <img src="co2_images/home_assistant_co2_graph.jpg" alt="Home Assistant Graph" width="500px" />